el-hadji-mamadou-sarr/eazyapibuilder/readme.md

 - `npm run start` to start server
 - in `urls.ts` define the base path of your api in the url list.
-- now your get,post,getById, update, delete, api is created for each path
+- now your get,post,getById, update, delete, apis are created for each path

 # Notes